Meet Dr. Dina Bambrey

 I’m a NoVa native, and learning to help others was instilled at a very young age, when my Mom would take me to Leewood Nursing Home and let me interact with the residents while she transcribed letters for a blind woman.
 I was a competitive figure skater for most of my youth, and around age nine, I began working with the Special Olympics in their ice skating program, and continued to do so for nearly a decade.
 I tutored children in math and reading during high school.
 I graduated from West Springfield H.S., and attained my undergraduate degree in Psychology from the University of Virginia (go ‘Hoos!).
 My volunteer efforts continued in college where I did recreational therapy for the severely mentally and physically challenged, more elementary school tutoring, and three years in Labor & Delivery/Newborn Nursery at UVA Hospital (I love babies!).
 I was also a member of the Virginia Women’s Rowing team for four years.

 I went north for dental school, graduating from the University of Pittsburgh School of Dental Medicine in 2000.
-While there I spent a great deal of time in the pediatric special needs clinic, doing research regarding abused and underserved children, and working in the oral and maxillofacial cancer clinic.
+While there, I spent a great deal of time in the pediatric special needs clinic, doing research regarding abused and underserved children, and working in the oral and maxillofacial cancer clinic.
 I completed an Advanced Education in General Dentistry residency at the University of Maryland School of Dentistry in 2001.
 I strive to stay at the forefront of modern dentistry by attending as many continuing education courses as I can.
-In July of 2017, I received my Fellowship in the Academy of General Dentistry, by passing a rigorous Board-type exam and completing over 500 hours of continuing education classes.
+In July of 2017, I earned my Fellowship in the Academy of General Dentistry, by passing a rigorous Board-type exam and completing over 500 hours of continuing education classes.
 This is a distinction that less than 5% of all general dentists hold and for which I am very proud.

 I’m married to the sweetest man and I have an amazing, special-needs ‘bonus’ daughter that came with him.
-I donate dental supplies regularly to my synagogue, Temple Beth El, and Loudoun Interfaith, support several children’s organizations, and do ‘random acts of kindness’ each year on my birthday.
+I donate dental supplies regularly to my synagogue, Temple Beth El, and to Loudoun Interfaith, support several children’s organizations, and do ‘random acts of kindness’ each year on my birthday.
 That’s me…in a nutshell.

 I hope to hear your story one day…let’s meet…schedule an appointment soon!